-We’re sure the boys of One Direction will be another popular group costume idea this year, and since they’re all so good looking, they’re an easy group costume choice for you and your girlfriends.
+The boys of One Direction were a popular group costume a while back, but now that they’ve “taken a hiatus,” we think it’s time to bring this costume back, with a twist.
+Since they’re all so good looking, they’re an easy group costume choice for you and your girlfriends.

-To do this costume, just grab four friends, slick your hair back (or forward, depending on the boy), and recreate some of our outfits inspired by One Direction.
+To do this costume, just grab four friends, slick your hair back (or forward, depending on the boy), and recreate some of our outfits inspired by One Direction, or maybe each dude’s “solo vibe” (with a baby doll for Liam).
 The best part?
 90% of these just involve jeans, sneakers, plaid shirts, and/or blazers and bow ties.
 Easy!

 What are your Halloween costume ideas?